Indians start as strong challengers in Avantha MastersFebruary 16th, 2011 - 8:55 pm ICT by IANS

-Gurgaon, Feb 16 (IANS) The Indian players start as the major challengers in golf’s biggest extravaganza in India at the second edition of Avantha Masters that tees off at the DLF Golf and Country Club Thursday, with the finals scheduled Feb 20.
-Currently, the only event in India to be co-sanctioned by the European Tour, the Asian Tour and Professional Golf Tour of India (PGTI), the Avantha Masters boasts of an increased prize fund of 1.8 million euros, a significant 20 percent rise on last year’s total.
+Gurgaon, Feb 16 (IANS) Indian players start as major challengers in the country’s biggest golf extravaganza in the second edition of the Avantha Masters that tees off at the DLF Golf and Country Club Thursday.Currently the only event in India to be co-sanctioned by the European Tour, the Asian Tour and Professional Golf Tour of India (PGTI), the Avantha Masters boasts an increased prize fund of 1.8 million euros (Rs.110 million), a significant 20 percent rise from last year’s total.

 “Increasing the prize purse means more incentive and a greater competition among all players to achieve glory.
 Our endeavour over the years is to make the Avantha Masters one of the strongest landmark professional golf events in the region,” said Yogesh Agarwal, COO of Avantha’s flagship company, BILT, and a key member of the Avantha Leadership Team.

 Leading the Indian challenge in 2011 is Jeev Milkha Singh, quite easily the most recognisable golfing face from India having won on Asian, European and Japan Tours.
 The three-time European champion is, however, yet to win at home, a record he is very keen to set right.
 He will be hoping to dethrone the defending champion Andrew Dodt of Australia and pick up a European Tour title in his own country.

 “It is great that we have a European Tour event in India, and it would be a huge honour to win in front of my own people,” said Jeev.